y8ncastle/y8ncastle/README.md

 ### Hello, I'm Yoonsung (Zay), Jeong. 👋

-🌱 I’m currently learning Blockchain especially and also studying AI and BigData to handle them.
+🌱 I’m currently learning Blockchain especially and also studying AI to handle them.
 I'm interested in technique which is related to 4th industrial revolution and Android app programming, either.

 ### 📫 How to reach me
 - Email: y8ncastle@kakao.com